MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/administrator-sales-manager-guide.md

 Here’s some good news.

-The Dynamics 365 for Sales, Business edition app comes with a simple and straightforward setup experience, so anybody can put things together and get their team rolling quickly.
+The [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)] app comes with a simple and straightforward setup experience, so anybody can put things together and get their team rolling quickly.

 ## Welcome page